-The many highlights in our calendar showcase the variety that defines Aschaffenburg.
+Our changing highlights show the diversity of Aschaffenburg with awakening anticipation.
 No month passes without a minor or major event taking place.
-The town’s markets exude a particular charm, from market day on Wednesdays and Saturdays to pottery and craft markets in the inner courtyard of Johannisburg Palace and the traditional Aschaffenburg Christmas market.
+The markets also exude a special flair – from the weekly markets on Wednesdays and Saturdays to pottery and craft markets in the palace courtyard to the traditional Aschaffenburg christmas market.

-For the eleventh time, the Aschaffenburg Jazz & Crime Festival promises suspense and musical entertainment at a number of ‘crime scenes’ around town.
-Crime authors from across the region join Klaus Appel and his musical guests for music, readings and murder.
-Venues include the Hofgarten Kabarett theatre, a police station, a courtroom and the Stadttheater theatre.
+With the Aschaffenburg Jazz & Crime Festival, there is exciting and musical entertainment at various "crime scenes" in our city.
+Together with crime writers across the region, Klaus Appel and his musical guests provide music, words and murder.
+Venues have already included the Hofgarten Kabarett, a police station, a courtroom and the Stadttheater theater.

 Jazz & Crime Night

-The Aschaffenburg Guitar Festival is one of the oldest events of its kind in Germany and takes place for the 42nd time in 2022.
-It will once again provide a grand stage for leading international guitarists, young artists and students from the music academy.
+The Aschaffenburg Guitar Festival is one of the oldest events of its kind in Germany.
+Every year, they offer a big stage to world stars of the guitar scene, young artists and students of the music school.

 Every year during the summer months, three exquisite chamber concerts are held in the atmospheric festival hall in the centre of Schönbusch Park.
 The park provides the perfect setting for a leisurely stroll before the events and during the interval.

 Over three days, visitors will find a colourful mix of delicious food, cultural presentations, music, games and activities, discussions and information.
 The focus is on getting to know other cultures, overcoming prejudice and recognising similarities.
-There is a new focus for this event, which is jointly organised by Aschaffenburg town council, the association of Aschaffenburg youth organisations and the participating groups and associations.
-At the Brotherhood of Nations Festival, people demonstrate the reality of peaceful coexistence and respect in Aschaffenburg.
+In partnership, the city of Aschaffenburg, the Stadtjugendring Aschaffenburg and the participating groups and associations have set new priorities.
+Here, people from many nations demonstrate how peaceful coexistence and respect work in Aschaffenburg.

 The Bach Festival is a series of high-calibre events that draw people from far and wide.
 Every year, concerts, church music events and culture tours cover a range of themes.